bmatthieu3/clockdivider/README.md

 * The .stl file of the interface plate (made with blender)
 * The .stl transformed in .gcode to print it.

-# What does it looks like
+# What does it look like
 ![front](https://github.com/bmatthieu3/clockdivider/blob/master/images/front%20panel.jpg)
 ![back](https://github.com/bmatthieu3/clockdivider/blob/master/images/back.jpg)
 ![side](https://github.com/bmatthieu3/clockdivider/blob/master/images/side.jpg)